 How did the pandemic affect e-commerce operations?
-Linking resilience and sustainability for the last-mile distribution – A case study in the pandemic
+Assessing resilience in the context of last-mile distribution sustainability.

 On 11th March 2020, the World Health Organization declared the novel coronavirus outbreak as a pandemic.
 The days thereafter saw governments around the world establish contingency plans with lock-downs announced to contain the spread of virus.
 This ushered a frenzy of purchase and hoarding of daily essentials leading to supply shortage at local brick and mortar stores.
 However, the fear of virus contraction also made shopping in-store inconvenient and stressful.
 This nudged many consumers to shop online instead, leading to a significant rise in e-commerce demand, particularly for specific range of products.
 While e-retailers design their operations to absorb variations in demand which are typically high-probability low-severity fluctuations (such as holiday season demand), this surge in demand, a low-probability high-severity fluctuation, gave little time to the e-retailer to re-organize and re-evaluate its operations.
 Thus, to cater to this unprecedented surge in demand, e-retailers had to scale up their operations constrained to pre-pandemic level of resources, thereby operating at a lower level of service with high lead times, delivery failures and demand prioritization.
 This pandemic thus motivates research in developing resilient last-mile distribution that can resist, absorb, and recover from such low-probability high severity disruptive events.